Flatiron Hot! Gamer: What does Nintendo’s Future Hold?

 Written by Max Shapiro and Edited by The Flatiron Hot!
 News Editorial Staff

-For a while, Nintendo basically functioned like its competing gaming companies.
+For a while, Nintendo basically functioned like the companies it competed with.
 But in the mid-2000s, their business model changed drastically.
 They no longer cared about having the best graphics, or directly competing with adversaries Sony and Microsoft.
 Rather than trying to have the most powerful hardware with the best online features, Nintendo focused on creating unique experiences that could be found only on their consoles.
 It’s pretty clear that they went down this road because both the N64 and GameCube, both of which were largely conventional gaming consoles, were far outsold by the PS1 and PS2 respectively.
 Nintendo realized that in order for its hardware to succeed, it needed to be different.
 And this strategy paid off handsomely with the DS, Wii, and 3DS, as each of these went on to be great commercial successes.
-All three of them sported a different “gimmick” (I absolutely hate that word by the way, but I’ll get to that in a later article): the DS with its touchscreen, the Wii with its motion controls, and the 3DS with its glasses-free 3D screen.
+All three of them sported a different “gimmick” (I kind of hate that word by the way, but I’ll get to that in a later article): the DS with its touchscreen, the Wii with its motion controls, and the 3DS with its glasses-free 3D screen.
 But it wasn’t just the unusual hardware that hooked consumers–it was the steady stream of high-quality games Nintendo pumped out for each of these systems.
-For Nintendo, the recipe for success was a unique console coupled with a lineup of the fantastic games they are known for creating.
+For Nintendo, the recipe for success was a one-of-a-kind console coupled with a lineup of the fantastic games they are known for creating.

-But then came the Wii U, the first console from Nintendo that is truly considered to be a commercial failure (if you don’t count the Virtual Boy, but who does?).
+But then came the Wii U, the first system from Nintendo that is truly considered to be a commercial failure (if you don’t count the Virtual Boy, but who does?).
 So the question is: What went wrong here?
-A lot of people will point towards the unconventional controller and shortage of power and online features compared to its competition as the main reasons for the console’s failure, but that’s not really true at all, because by that logic the Wii should have failed.
+A lot of people will point towards the unconventional controller as well as the shortage of power and online features compared to its competition as the main reasons for the its failure, but that’s not really true at all, because by that logic the Wii should have failed.
 Those things didn’t help when coupled with the real reasons, but still weren’t major factors in the grand scheme of things.
 Now let’s take a look at those real reasons:

 2) Its new idea just wasn’t that interesting.
 The GamePad had nowhere near the “WOW” factor the Wii Remote did.
 When people first saw the Wii, there was nothing like it.
 But iPads were around for nearly 3 years by the time the Wii U launched, so the whole tablet controller concept didn’t seem nearly as new or exciting.
 And the idea wasn’t even new within Nintendo.
 When you you think about it, the Wii U is little more than a giant DS.
 Now personally I like the GamePad just fine.
-It’s always felt comfortable to hold (but then again I do have really big hands), and a few games like Kirby and the Rainbow Curse and Super Mario Maker make some really great use of it.
-But to most people it just wasn’t interesting.
+It’s always felt comfortable to hold (but then again I do have really big hands), and a select few games like Kirby and the Rainbow Curse and Super Mario Maker make some pretty great use of it.
+But to most people it just wasn’t an eye-catcher.
 Instead of going “WOW, THAT’S INCREDIBLE!” like they did with the Wii, people simply went, “Oh, I guess that’s kinda cool.”
 And “kinda cool” just wasn’t enough.
-I stated before that merely having a controller that’s different is not why the Wii U failed, and that’s true.
+Now to clarify I stated before that the concept itself having an unusual controller is not why the Wii U failed, and that’s true.
 But unusual does not always equal good.
-The problem was that the “new” concept the controller introduced really wasn’t all that new.
+The problem was that the “new” concept the GamePad introduced really wasn’t all that new.

 3) A weak launch lineup.
-Now at this point in its lifespan, the Wii U has far more than a few truly great games.
+Now at this point in its lifespan, the Wii U has more than a few truly great games.
 But it had a really slow start.
 To get a some perspective, he NES, SNES, and N64 respectively launched with Super Mario Bros., Super Mario World, and Super Mario 64, games that absolutely blew up the world.
-The Wii really hit a sweet spot, with Wii Sports for the casual audience, and The Legend of Zelda: Twilight Princess for the hardcore Ninty fans.
+The Wii really hit a sweet spot, with Wii Sports for the casual audience, and The Legend of Zelda: Twilight Princess for the hardcore fans.
 But the Wii U?
 Aside from a bunch of ports of already-released games like Madden NFL and Call of Duty, the only noteworthy titles the Wii U launched with were Nintendo Land and New Super Mario Bros.
-U. They’re both enjoyable games, but certainly not enough to justify purchasing a $350 console.
+U. They’re both enjoyable for sure, but certainly not enough to justify purchasing a $350 machine.
 The 3DS actually had a similar problem when it launched, which led to rather slow sales at the beginning if its lifespan.
 But upon Nintendo slashing the price and releasing a slew of exciting new games, sales quickly began to pick up.
 But by the time the Wii U got to that point, it couldn’t change the tone that was already set.

 And after that point the quality of their games even began to falter.
-Don’t get me wrong, we still got a good amount of great games, but it also seemed like Nintendo was releasing more duds than ever, such as Mario Tennis: Ultra Smash and Animal Crossing: Amiibo Festival for the Wii U, and Chibi Robo: Zip Lash for the 3DS.
+Don’t get me wrong, we still got a good amount of solid games, but it also seemed like Nintendo was releasing more duds than ever, such as Mario Tennis: Ultra Smash and Animal Crossing: Amiibo Festival for the Wii U, and Chibi Robo: Zip Lash for the 3DS.
 What’s worse is that it seems like Nintendo, at least as many fans perceive, has been butchering some of its beloved IPs by making installments that betray what they’re all about.
 It’s been nearly 6 years since Nintendo released a new Metroid game, and fans have been dying for a new one, especially after the generally negative fan reception to the latest title in the series, Metroid: Other M for the Wii.
-At E3 2015, Metroid Prime: Federation Force for the 3DS was announced—except it was a generic space shooter that in no way resembled a Metroid game, and the series’ iconic protagonist Samus was nowhere to be seen.
+At E3 2015, Metroid Prime: Federation Force for the 3DS was announced—except it was a generic space shooter that in no way resembled a Metroid title, and the series’ actual protagonist Samus was nowhere to be seen.
 It simply had the Metroid name slapped onto it.
 Then there’s Animal Crossing: Amiibo Festival.
 Many fans were hoping for a new Animal Crossing, and they got one—except it was a shallow party game that was made for absolutely no further purpose than to sell Nintendo’s Amiibo figurines.
 Fans had also been asking for a new Star Fox sequel for a while, and fairly recently Star Fox Zero was released.
-However, many believed it to be a disappointing retread of Star Fox 64 instead of a true sequel, with controls that are unideal and incredibly frustrating.
+However, many believed it to be a disappointing retread of Star Fox 64 instead of a true sequel, with controls that were unideal and incredibly frustrating.
 And finally, there’s Paper Mario: Color Splash for the Wii U. Countless fans were incredibly vocal about their extreme dislike of Paper Mario: Sticker Star for the 3DS.
 Many hoped the next Paper Mario sequel would be a return to form for the series.
 But when Color Splash was announced, fans realized it was extremely similar to Sticker Star in nearly every single way, once again leaving them disappointed.
 People were particularly enraged by Federation Force and Color Splash, evidenced by the online petitions that were created to get those games cancelled.
 And to make matters worse, the one new game we know about that’s actually got fans excited, being The Legend of Zelda: Breath of the Wild for the Wii U, has been delayed twice—originally planned to release in 2015, it was pushed into 2016, then into 2017 later on.
 And as if none of that was enough, the company’s beloved president Satoru Iwata passed away from cancer in July 2015.

 In the midst of all this, Nintendo actually announced that they’re working on a new console, presumably to replace the failed Wii U. We know nothing about it, other than the fact that it has been codenamed “NX.”
 Many were looking to 2016 for Nintendo’s big comeback.
 They thought that the NX, alongside a ton of big new games for it, would have a grand unveiling at E3 2016 and be released by the end of the year.
 But in April, Nintendo shocked, confused, and angered its fans by announcing that not only is the NX not coming out until March 2017, but it wouldn’t be shown at E3 at all.
 In addition, they announced that the then-unrevealed new Legend of Zelda for Wii U would be the one and only big game they showcase at E3, and that it would also release on the NX (which is likely why the game was delayed).